Definition of

 The photometer in astronomy

-Since photometers are used to evaluate the intensity of radiation emitted by an object, in astronomy these devices make it possible to measure the brightness of stars .
+Since photometers are used to evaluate the intensity of the radiation emitted by an object, in astronomy these devices make it possible to measure the brightness of stars .
 Specifically, they usually transform the light they receive into an electrical signal.